martingr1/golfvouchers/README.md

 To access the live app, please go [here](https://golfvouchers.herokuapp.com/) .

+To log into the app please click the 'Hello!
+Sign In' link in the nav bar at the top of the page, and click on the register button.

+You can then create a new account with your email address.
+A confirmation email will be sent to your registered email confirming successful registration.

+Please note, email addresses and usernames must be unique.

+You will then be able to log in to the site and make purchases.

+Please use the following test card details for purchases:

+Card number: 4242424242424242
+Expiry Month: 4
+Expiry Year: 2022 (Any future date will work)
+CVV: 111 (Any 3 digit number will work)

 Code is stored in my github repository [here](https://github.com/martingr1/golfvouchers) .

 Project Criteria